 Last but not least is another best-selling electric plinth heater in the form of CDA’s APH01SS.
-Many people opt for this one because of how easy it is to install; while it can indeed be wired directly into the mains via fused spur, it is also easy to swap out the leads for a standard 3-pin plug (not included).
+Many people opt for this one because of how simple it is to install.
+While it can indeed be wired directly into the mains via fused spur, it is also easy to swap out the leads for a standard 3-pin plug (not included).

-That means all you’ve got to do is cut the hole in your plinth, run the cable through to a receiver, plug it in, then screw the fascia into place.
+That means all you’ve got to do is cut the hole in your plinth, run the cable through to a receiver and plug it in.
+Then screw the fascia into place, and you’re done!
 There’s virtually no reason to ever opt for a plug-in space heater, which will hog your floor space in exchange for ease of use.

-On its own merits, the APH01SS is an exception electric plinth heater through and through.
-It boasts superior utility, with three operation settings: 1kW standard, a 2kW boosted setting for warming your frigid tile or wooden flooring quick, and finally a warm-weather mode which blows a refreshingly cool breeze.
+On its own merits, the APH01SS is an exceptional electric plinth heater through and through.
+It boasts superior utility, with 3 operational settings: 1kW standard, a 2kW boosted setting for warming your frigid tile or wooden floors quick, and finally, a warm-weather mode that blows a refreshingly cool breeze.

-Indeed, the APH01SS performs as well as any plinth heater recommended thus far, but it lacks any form of thermostatic control.
+Note that whilst the APH01SS is a highly effective electric plinth heater, it lacks any form of thermostatic control.
 Instead, there’s a single illuminated power switch that controls the fan, plus two power toggles for activating the heating element.
-It’s not as convenient to control as other plinth heaters, but then again you may find you appreciate the elegant simplicity.
+It’s not as convenient to control as other plinth heaters, but then again, you may find you appreciate the elegant simplicity.

 In terms of aesthetics, the APH01SS is a bit of a Plain Jane.
-While its grille design is entirely inoffensive, it will mostly be hiding out of sight anyway.
+And whilst its grille design is entirely inoffensive, it will mostly be hiding out of sight anyway.

 True to form for an appliance that demands little interaction from its owner, the APH01SS features excellent automated safety measures.
 It cuts the power if it detects a surge in power or temperatures approaching unsafe levels.